SapientNitroLA/Automated-Testing-Example/README.md

 # Overview #

-This repo is the result of an internal work project to come up up with a generic testing structure for use across client projects.
+This repo is the result of an internal project to come up up with a generic testing structure for use across client projects.
+It is a work-in-progress.

 A basic carousel component was used as the test subject.
 Applying testing to a pre-existing project enables focus to be placed solely on functional testing (as a proper unit testing implementation demands a TDD/BDD approach).
 As such, this example focusing on [Intern][intern] and [Nightwatch][nightwatch] since they are the most developed functional testing frameworks currently available.
 Also, using a "[Page Object][page-object]" pattern for both sets of tests enabled abstracting away the DOM tree structure from the tests themselves.